 Reading Locator Flags

 Locator flags are placed within paint marks.
 If you find flags outside the borders of locator markings, someone may have tampered with them.
 Contact us right away.
-The following chart explains the various meanings of locator flags.
+The following charts explain the various meanings of locator flags for your reference.

 Flags and locator marks indicate the direction the utility is running.
 But they do not tell you how deep it is buried.
 The only way you can find out is to carefully expose it yourself.
 Hand digging is the safest way to see how deep underground utilities are buried.